H. Gopal Bhandary: Political career

 H. Gopal Bhandary won the Karkala assembly seat by 1537 votes when the elections for Karnataka state assembly were last held in 2008.
-He was defeated by V. Sunil Kumar of BJP in 2013 by a margin of 4254 votes.H.
-Gopal Bhandary first became the Member of Karnataka Legislative Assembly (MLA) in 1999.
+He was defeated by V. Sunil Kumar of BJP in 2013 by a margin of 4254 votes.
+H. Gopal Bhandary first became the Member of Karnataka Legislative Assembly (MLA) in 1999.
 He defeated K P Shenoy of BJP.
 Gopal Bhandary polled 49591 votes, 62.68% of the total votes polled.
 He contested 2004 elections but lost to V.Sunil Kumar of BJP.
 However H. Gopal Bhandary emerged victorious again in 2008.

 Death

 H. Gopal Bhandary died due to heart attack on 4 July 2019 while he was travelling from Bengaluru to Mangaluru on a Volvo Bus.
+His cremation took place at Hutturke, Hebri, in Udupi district.